MevanWeerasinghe/MevanWeerasinghe/README.md

 ## Hi!

-I'm [Your Name], a dedicated BICT student at the University of Sri Jayewardenepura, specializing in Software Technology.
+I'm Mevan Weerasinghe, a dedicated BICT student at the University of Sri Jayewardenepura, specializing in Software Technology.
 I'm passionate about web development and eager to leverage my skills in a challenging role.

 **Education**